Tish Haas Williams – Executive Director

 Ms. Williams, only weeks following Katrina, launched an innovative effort to contend with the storm’s devastation and challenges beginning with the Chamber re-emerging as the first Business Recovery & Assistance Center on the Mississippi Coast, funded through creative leveraged partnering of the Mississippi Development Authority with a grant from the Economic Development Administration.
 This effort was recognized as a national model for disaster recovery.
 In 2006, she was the recipient of the prestigious Phoenix Award for Outstanding Contribution to Disaster Recovery by a Public Official by the US Small Business Administration.
 She was also recognized during that same year by the Mississippi District Office of the US Small business Administration as Mississippi’s Outstanding Official for Disaster Recovery.
 The Sun Herald named her one of the region’s Top Ten Community Leaders in South Mississippi during 2005.

-With the business recovery effort stabilized, Williams then undertook to establish needed new delivery capacity for the county and region by the creation of a new 501c3 nonprofit as an economic and community development corporation which is the Hancock Community Development Foundation.
-This successful endeavor resulted in 2009 in being able to establish the HUD funded Katrina CDBG $3 million low interest/forgivable loan program, the only program if its kind, now a model for other communities in the region to assist small businesses still struggling to recover from the storms.
-It also led to the establishment of two other non-profits focused on housing and downtown revitalization strategies.
+With the business recovery effort stabilized, Williams then undertook to establish needed new delivery capacity for the county and region by the creation of a new 501(c)(3) non-profit as an economic and community development corporation which is the Hancock Community Development Foundation.
+This successful endeavor resulted in 2009 in being able to establish the HUD funded Katrina CDBG $3 million low interest/forgivable loan program, the only program if its kind, now a model for other communities in the Country to assist small businesses still struggling to recover from the storms.
+In 2012 this program was recognized with a state economic development award.

 Executive with 20+ years of experience leading the day-to-day operational success and long-term growth of national convention centers, special event facilities and tourism impact initiatives.
 Expertise in achieving efficiencies across operations, financials, marketing, event presenting, and human resources to ensure the highest level of service while optimizing profitability.
 Manage multimillion-dollar budgets and direct teams of up to 200 exempt and non-exempt employees.
 Operate at the highest levels of the organization to lead major capital improvement projects that range in value from $100K to a $65 million major expansion.
 Proven ability to establish and maintain strategic relationships with key community leaders, corporate partners, vendors, suppliers, exhibitors and internal associates to ensure facilities exceed revenue and brand identity objectives.